Mills Shelving | Australian Shelving and Components Provider

 Licensing of contractorsUnlicensed work is seen as high risk.Claims are often rejected if unqualified labour is used.

-Change of purposeConversions can alter fire loads.If a coolroom is turned into dry storage, insurers expect notification.
+Change of purposeConversions can alter fire loads.If a cool room is turned into dry storage, insurers expect notification.

 It is easy to underestimate the importance of disclosure.
 A common scenario involves converting cold rooms to other uses without telling the insurer.
 What looks like a minor business decision can leave the operator fully liable in the event of fire damage.